GEORG-AUGUST-UNIVERSITÄT GÖTTINGEN, Göttingen, Germany, 2016–2021

 - Dead Sea Scrolls Institute

-- Thesis: Incorporating Syntax into Theories of Textual Transmission: Preliminary Studies in the Judaean Desert Isaiah Scrolls and Fragments
+- Thesis Title: Incorporating Syntax into Theories of Textual Transmission: Preliminary Studies in the Judaean Desert Isaiah Scrolls and Fragments

 ROTHBERG INTERNATIONAL SCHOOL, Jerusalem, Israel, June 2015 – Sept.
 2015